MIG Equipment Facts. Part

 steel / stainless.
 Its a pity your 36 month warranty is just up, what's that song?

 to Greg Smith at Marada for his contribution.
 Greg also had to go through many

 frustrating issues with his Lincoln Power Wave equipment.

-NEXT TIME YOU WANT TO SPEND MONEY ON "WAVE FORMS" I WOULD MAKE SURE IT'S AT THE BEACH.
-I
+NEXT TIME YOU WANT TO SPEND MONEY ON "WAVE FORMS" I WOULD MAKE SURE IT'S AT THE POOL OR BEACH.

 have had extensive experience with the Lincoln Power Wave on many robot applications.